 On the other hand, considering the same age, an individual heath guard of sum insured 5 lakh for each family member will cost Rs.
 15236 for the individual, Rs.
 9576 for wife and Rs.
 6,156 for the child amounts to a total net premium of Rs.
 30698.
 Just by paying Rs.4035 extra, each member of the family can enjoy individual medical insurance cover of 5 lakh, making individual health guard a better option.

-After the comparative analysis of above-mentioned points, we can conclude that various factors have to be considered in order to arrive at a conclusion of taking an individual health plan or a family floater plan.
+and narrow down on an individual or family floater policy.
 Indeed both of the plans have their pros and cons.
 However, I’m personally in favor an individual health plan as it provides you individual insurance coverage along with different benefits to make your life easier and worry free.

 This article has been authored by Mr. Adnan A. Bhat, Senior Relationship Manager with our Corporate Marketing channel.